 Enable Reduced Motion:

-If you'd like to only enable Reduced Motion in Discord, but keep your current computer settings the same, you can instead press "Enabled Reduced Motion"!
+If you'd like to only enable Reduced Motion in Discord, but keep your current computer settings the same, you can instead toggle "Enabled Reduced Motion" on.

 When this setting is enabled, Discord will reduce animations and movements within the app regardless of your system configurations.